Contents on this page

 Examination includes but is not limited to: labeling; safety factors; environmental consequences; pest identification and characteristics; pesticide types, formulations and dilutions; equipment maintenance and calibration; proper storage, use, and disposal of pesticides and containers; pesticide application techniques; pesticide laws and regulations; recordkeeping; worker protection standards; and other relevant information as deemed necessary, including but not limited to new developments and other pertinent matters.

-- Any person who uses or supervises the use of any restricted use pesticide on property owned or rented by him, who is not a commercial applicator, shall be classified as a private applicator.
+- Any person who uses or supervises the use of any restricted use pesticide on property owned or rented by him, who is not a commercial applicator.

-Duplicate Certification for Commercial or Private.
-Non Refundable $10.00 processing fee.
+Duplicate Certification for Commercial or Private = $10 Non Refundable Fee

 - Applicator previously certified who has misplaced or lost his or her valid DEQ issued Certification for Applicator of Restricted Pesticide.